bearkerb/tp/docs/UserGuide.md

 2. Download the latest [`.jar` file](#jar-file) from [here](https://github.com/AY2526S1-CS2103T-F08a-2/tp/releases/latest).

-3. Copy the file to the folder you want to use as the [_home folder_](#home-folder) for your application.
+3. Copy the file to the folder you want to use as the [_home folder_](#home-folder).
+This is the folder where you would like to keep the [`.jar` file](#jar-file) for access, and where the app will store its data files

 4. Open your search bar by pressing the Windows key (or the search button for Mac).

-5. Open a command [terminal](#terminal) by typing "terminal" in the search bar and press "Enter"
+5. Open a command [terminal](#terminal) by typing "terminal" in the search bar and press "Enter".
+The command terminal is an app that is already in your computer.

 6. Use `cd [folder path]` to navigate into the folder you put the jar file in, and use the `java -jar estatemate.jar` command to run the application.<br>
    A [GUI (Graphical User Interface)](#gui) similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>